celsiusnarhwal/3515.games/docs/hosting/environment.md

-# Part II: Environmental Activism
+# Chapter II: Environmental Activism

 In this stage, you'll grab a copy of 3515.games' source code and set yourself up a development environment.